-The Mercedes-Benz M-Class, now in its third generation, is a mid-size luxury SUV that counts the BMW X5, Lexus RS350 and Cadillac SRX as some of its key competitors.
-Designed when Daimler still owned Chrysler, the perennially hot-selling M-Class shares platform components with the Dodge Durango and Jeep Grand Cherokee.
+The Mercedes-Benz M-Class, now in its third generation, is a mid-size SUV that counts the BMW X5, Lexus RS350 and Cadillac SRX as some of its key competitors.
+Heavy and quiet as a bank vault, it serves up high levels of luxury and offers buyers V6, V8 and turbodiesel engine options.

 Standard and Optional Features

 Standard features on the M-Class include eight-way power heated front seats, a sunroof, a 100-watt audio system with eight speakers arranged in pairs, dual-zone automatic climate control and a power liftgate.

 For those desirous of heightened luxury, several options packages are offered on the M-Class.
 The Premium 1 Package adds a rearview camera, power-folding exterior mirrors and a navigation system.
 The Premium 2 upgrade brings heated and cooled cupholders, an 830-watt Harman/Kardon audio system and an ambient light system with three different light color settings.